 I absolutely hate having my photo taken, especially when it's done professionally.
-It makes me so uncomfortable and nervous!
-However, I've also learned a lot from my time in front of the camera, and I'd like to share some tips that have helped me.
+It seems to add pressure and makes me nervous!
+However, I've also learned a lot from my time in front of and behind the camera, and I'd like to share some tips that have helped me.

 1. Be Confident

 First, do everything within your power to feel confident and look great.
 If that means buying a new outfit, do it!
 Avoid wearing clothing that will constantly need adjusted or won't stay in place.
 Every time I have to fix my clothing during a shoot, my confidence begins to fade.
 You'll want to be focused on having fun, not monitoring your wardrobe.

 If you’re able to, get your hair and makeup done professionally so you can be worry free about your appearance.
 If that's not possible, practice doing your hair and makeup beforehand.

 If you've got questions about what to wear, ask your photographer what they'd suggest.
 When in doubt, go with a solid color.
 It's also ok to bring more than one outfit to the shoot and ask for your photographer’s preference.